There will be a time when you like to troubleshoot more about ODBC PowerPack Errors. Basically there are two ways you can log ODBC requests.

 - Search ODBC in the start menu and launch ODBC Data Sources Administrator

-- Go to Tracing Tab you can specify the Tracing file path (i.e. log file) and click Start Tracking.
-In some cases you may have to check Machine wide tracing for all user (specially when the driver is called by the service account).
+Choose 64bit if your App is 64bit else choose 32bit ODBC - Go to the Tracing Tab you can specify the Tracing file path (i.e. log file) and click Start Tracking.
+In some cases, you may have to check Machine wide tracing for all user (specially when the driver is called by the service account).

 - Click on Start Tracking Now